A2-Collaboration/cbhv/README.md

 * Open PowerShell programme as administrator
   first command:
   `Set-ExecutionPolicy RemoteSigned`
-  then you can execute the following script (please edit where necessary), which will take around 6-8h to finish: `hvcb_spannungsverlauf_alle_hvboxen.zip`
+  then you can execute the following script (please edit where necessary), which will take around 6-8h to finish: `cbhv_measure_corr_values.ps1`
 * analyse data with `root` and `cbhv_calibrate_boxes.C`
 * optional: convert all ps to pdf and add them together with `convert_add_ps2pdf.sh`
 * finally set the correction values with `cbhv_set_corr_values.py`